Showing top 0 results 0 results found

 Let’s take an easy example.

 Remember when you first got behind the wheel?
-You first had to learn how to: steer, step on the gas, watch the road and change the radio station all at the same time.
-Then, you needed to concentrate on all of these things and think about all of them so you didn't hurt yourself or others.
-This is Conscious Competence.
+You first learned how to steer, step on the gas, watch the road, and change the radio station.
+Then, you concentrated on all these things simultaneously and tried not to hurt yourself or others.
+This is conscious competence.

-After driving for years, skills comes naturally and with little effort.
+After driving for years, skills come naturally and with little effort.
 You no longer think about every action.
-Now you drive and text (don’t!), talk to your passenger, change the radio station and drive-through Starbucks.
-Driving is now a skill trained to the level of Unconscious Competence.
-And it looks damn easy from the side.
+Now you drive and text (don’t!), talk to your passenger, change the radio station, and drink Starbucks.
+Driving is now a skill trained to the level of unconscious competence.
+And it looks damn easy from the outside.

-In sales the best ones got to the point of unconscious competence.
-They do things without much thought.
+The most successful salespeople get to the point of unconscious competence.
+They do things with little thought.
 That's why you need time and persistence to get to their level.